 The North American Prison Ministry Apostolate, consisting of some 2,500 knights, dames, auxiliary and volunteers is the largest Catholic outreach to the incarcerated in the world.
 Originally conceived by the Order of Malta’s American Association, today the Prison Ministry Apostolate is composed of the American, Canadian, Federal and Western Associations and has as its mission serving the spiritual needs of our incarcerated brothers and sisters.

-This entails visiting prisons- county jails, state and federal prisons (minimum, medium and maximum security) and death row in Florida, Georgia, Tennessee and California; celebrating Holy Mass; hearing confessions; baptizing and confirming inmates.
+This entails visiting prisons- county jails, state and federal prisons (minimum, medium and maximum security) and death row, celebrating Holy Mass, hearing confessions, baptizing and confirming inmates in California, Florida, Georgia, Tennessee, and Connecticut (through the Malta Justice Initiative), one of the first Areas in the United States first involved with Prison Ministry.

 We let them know that there are those “on the outside” who care about them and are praying for them.

-We mail some 55,000 copies each quarter of “The Serving Brother” to inmates throughout the United States and Canada and to some 37 countries in the Western Hemisphere.
+We mail approximately 55,000 copies of “The Serving Brother” each quarter to inmates throughout the United States, Canada, and to nearly 37 countries in the Western Hemisphere.

 San Quentin State Prison is California’s oldest and best known correctional facility and is a focal point for the Order of Malta’s Prison Ministry in North America.